 Buttery and delicate White Chocolate Macadamia Nut Scones topped with a light almond glaze - a no-fuss recipe that's perfect for the weekend...

-I loved the combination Colleen picked – white chocolate and macadamia nuts.
-They go so well together.
+White chocolate and macadamia nuts go so well together.
 The creamy white chocolate alongside the crunchy buttery macadamia nuts.
 Heavenly!

-We topped these scones with a simple powdered sugar glaze and crushed white chocolate chips because as Colleen convinced me that we could never have too many white chocolate chips in a scone.
-She was right.
+I topped these scones with a simple powdered sugar glaze and crushed white chocolate chips.

 - 2 cups all-purpose flour

 - 1/2 cup cold butter cut into small pieces, 1 stick

 - 1 cup white chocolate chips plus a few more crushed for topping

 - 1/2 teaspoon almond extract